Tegenungan Waterfall: Complete Travel Guide 2026

 5. Connect with the Natural Energy of The River

-Located near Tegenungan Waterfall, the Bali Glass Bridge is the longest glass-bottom suspension bridge in Indonesia, stretching over 200 meters across the Petanu River Valley.
-Walking across, you’ll see the lush jungle canopy and flowing river far beneath your feet—an experience that blends scenic beauty with a heart-pounding thrill.
+Close by, the Bali Glass Bridge stretches over 200 meters across the Petanu River Valley.
+It's Indonesia's longest glass-bottom suspension bridge.
+Walking across, you'll see lush jungle canopy and flowing river far beneath your feet!

-Tegenungan is ideally located for a half- or full-day trip.
-Consider pairing your visit with a stop at Tibumana Waterfall for another tranquil natural escape, or explore the historical Goa Gajah (Elephant Cave), just a short drive away.
-Art lovers will enjoy the vibrant Sukawati Art Market, where you can shop for handmade crafts, paintings, and textiles directly from local artisans.
+Tegenungan works perfectly as part of a bigger itinerary.
+Consider pairing your visit with Tibumana Waterfall for another tranquil escape, or explore Goa Gajah (Elephant Cave), just a short drive away.
+Art lovers should check out Sukawati Art Market, where you can shop for handmade crafts, paintings, and textiles directly from local artisans.

 Safety Tips & Travel Advice